︎In a nutshell

 October 2009 - December 2015

 I studied the biological foundations of mental disorders, diagnosis, nosology, clinical interview, basic statistics, and seminal theories in psychology.
 I had my thesis on inducing agitation and a sense of presence using music.
 The idea was to find core components of the soundtracks from horror movies.
-It didn’t really work.
+It didn’t really work, I didn't even have a control group.
+Just a lot of enthusiasm.

 ︎Academic Experiences